 So, what did our son learn, and what did we learn, from taking away his cell phone?

-First, we needed to consider the lesson we were trying to teach.
-My advice would be to ask yourself, what is it that you want your child to learn, and is taking away his/her phone going to instill that lesson?
-Our son had been staying up and sleeping in too late, and letting responsibilities go.
+First, consider the lesson you are trying to teach.
+My advice would be to ask yourself what it is that you want your child to learn. . . and is taking away the phone going to instill that lesson?
+Our son had been staying up and sleeping in too late, and letting responsibilities slide.
 Did taking away his phone make a difference in that?
 Probably, at night when he was home.
-But times when he wasn't home, I realized I would be more comfortable if he just had his phone, and I don't think those instances would have reinforced our message anyway.
+But when he wasn't home, I realized I would be more comfortable if he just had his phone, and I don't think those instances would have reinforced our message anyway.

-Could the behavior or results change, with or without the phone?
-I wanted my son to get up earlier, clean his room, take more responsibility.
+Could the problem be resolved without taking away the phone?
+I wanted my son to get up earlier, clean his room, and take more responsibility.
 And I wanted to get more of a handle on his social life.
 I suppose I could have gotten these results even without taking his phone away.
 Although I did see some positive results from this action, there were probably other ways to get the same result.

 The key is to remain aware of your child's life, cell phone activity included.
 I realized through this punishment that what I really wanted to instill in my son is that I am his parent, I make the rules, I am involved, and I want the best for him because I love him.
 It's important that we as parents check ourselves and realize when we have "checked out" a little bit.
 Texting has become such a fabric of our culture that we have accepted it and often fail to limit it with our kids.
 A teen's world is so separate from us as parents, and communication among teen friends is a mystery to us, especially with cell phones and computers in the game.
 We should ask ourselves what we are comfortable with and take the time to check on these boundaries.
 Is your child allowed to have his/her phone at night?
 Text at any time?
 Do you ask about the friends they are texting or what they are talking about?
 Do you check to make sure they really are where they say they are?
 Is the phone/texting taking too much of your kid's time or cutting into his/her sleep?
 Are his/her responsibilities falling by the wayside as a result?